 You can change the username by following these simple steps,

-- Select “Administrator” as the role for this new user.
+- Select “Administrator” as the role of this new user.
 Go for a unique username as this newly added user will convert into the new admin user.

 - Log out of the old “Admin” user account.
 Log in repeatedly using the new unique username you just created.